RegExp

 and /v

-: matching UTF-16 code unitsWithout the flags /u
+: characters are UTF-16 code unitsWithout the Unicode flags /u

 and /v

-, most constructs work with single UTF-16 code units – which is a problem whenever there is a code point with two code units – such as 🙂:
+, most constructs work with single UTF-16 code units, which is problematic whenever a character has more than one code unit – e.g. 🙂:

 > '🙂'.length